RhythmusByte/RhythmusByte/README.md

 🌟 I've created some small projects you can <a href="#project">check it out</a>.
 All those were fully coded using only an Android Smartphone.

-✍️ I've published some articles on <a href="https://rhythmusbyte.blogspot.com" target="_blank">Blogger</a>, <a href="https://medium.com/@rhythmusbyte" target="_blank">Medium</a>, <a href="https://www.linkedin.com/in/rhythmusbyte" target="_blank">LinkedIn</a> and <a href="https://dev.to/rhythmusbyte" target="_blank">Dev.to</a> about 'Journey of my projects and knowledge'.
+✍️ I've published some articles on [Blogger](https://rhythmusbyte.blogspot.com) , [Medium](https://medium.com/@rhythmusbyte), [LinkedIn](https://www.linkedin.com/in/rhythmusbyte) and [Dev.to](https://dev.to/rhythmusbyte) about **Journey of my projects and knowledge**.

-😝 Fun Fact: Reason behind naming <a href="https://www.linkedin.com/in/rhythmusbyte" target="_blank">RhythmusByte</a> was just my love towards music and passion towards programming.
+😝 Fun Fact: Reason behind naming **RhythmusByte** was just my love towards music and passion towards programming.
 Rhythm-us-Byte you can see that when we split the name like this.
 Rhythm stands for music and Byte stands for programming.
 </p>

 ---